On Spatial Transition Probabilities as Continuity Measures in Categorical Fields: Non-parametric Transiogram Modeling

 It has been shown that Equation.\ref{eq.linear} meets the required probability constraints (Equation.\ref{eq.nonnegativity} to Equation.\ref{eq.sum2one}), but the formulation is rather limited and only linear effects in transiogram values are taken into account, which is apparently an unrealistic assumption for real cases.

 Using principles of kernel density estimation (Parzen window estimation) \citep{Silverman1986}, the Nadaraya-Watson kernel smoothing regression method \citep{Nadaraya1964} has been proposed for non-linear regression, as non-linear effects can be modeled by carefully selected kernel functions.
-By applying the Nadaraya-Watson kernel regression, the resulting transiogram model value $\hat{\pi}_{k'|k}(\vech^*)$, can be given by:
+This non-parametric kernel techniques have been previously used for bi-probagram fitting \citep{D2004, Allard2011}.
+Similarly here, by applying the Nadaraya-Watson kernel regression, the resulting transiogram model value $\hat{\pi}_{k'|k}(\vech^*)$, can be given by:

 where $\kappa(\cdot)$ is a kernel function with bandwidth $r$.
 Note that $\hat{\pi}_{k'|k}(\vech^*)$ is not continuous at the origin, and this discontinuity can be regarded as {\it nugget effect} usually caused by noise and measurement errors.